 ESSHC Conference Panel - Roman Colonization as a Structure, Leiden, 26–29 March 2025

 Building on insights from settler colonialism studies, this panel explores Roman colonialism as a structural process that extends beyond the initial phase of settlement.
 The panel argues that understanding colonial rule requires examining how colonies evolve over time.
 A key takeaway from settler colonialism theory—that different logics operate within colonial projects—shapes this analysis.
 While imperial powers often establish colonies for control or resource extraction, these settlements can swiftly develop into centers for diverse settlers, whose motivations may diverge from imperial objectives but align with settler colonial goals of land acquisition.
 This perspective challenges traditional views of colonial function, highlighting how early settlement infrastructure can act as a foundation for subsequent waves of migration and imperial expansion, each with its own agendas.
 By conceptualizing early colonial settlements as strategic hubs in information networks and as gateways to new territories, the panel broadens the discussion on Roman colonialism.
+For more information see here.

 Participants: Anita Casarotto, Jitse Daniels, Andrew Dufton, Lisa Goetz, Bradley Jordan, Dies van der Linde, Jeremia Pelgrom, and Tesse Stek